-.2 before each isolation valve on the fire main there shall be fitted twin fire hydrants of 70 mm diameter so located that they are equally spaced, over the length of the ship and the fulfilment of the requirements of 3.2.6.2 is ensured;
+.2 before each isolation valve on the fire main there shall be fitted twin fire hydrants so located that they are equally spaced, over the length of the ship and the fulfilment of the requirements of 3.2.6.2 is ensured;

-.3 before the cut-off valve fitted in the poop there shall be a branch pipe on either side, led out from the fire main to the forward part of the poop deck; the diameter of each branch pipe shall be sufficient for supplying water through two fire hoses connected to two hydrants fitted at the end of each branch; in ships of 1000 gross tonnage and upwards the diameter of each hydrant provided shall be about 70 mm, and in ships of less gross tonnage this diameter shall be about 50 mm.
+.3 before the cut-off valve fitted in the poop there shall be a branch pipe on either side, led out from the fire main to the forward part of the poop deck; the diameter of each branch pipe shall be sufficient for supplying water through two fire hoses connected to two hydrants fitted at the end of each branch.
 Where fire pumps are fitted forward of the cargo tanks, two more similar pipes branching from the fire main of the same diameter as above shall be provided on the after part of the forecastle deck, an isolation valve being fitted on the fire main within the erection, after the branches.